We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Sometimes the reason for a furnace not turning on is because it’s simply turned off.
 Locate the power switch on the furnace itself, which is likely on a nearby wall, or even on a ceiling or floor joist near the unit.
 It will often look like a regular light switch, and it might or might not be labeled.
 Typically, but not always, the “on” position is up, although this will depend on the installation.
 It’s easy for someone unfamiliar with the house to accidentally turn the furnace off, mistaking it for a light switch.
 Flip this switch back to the “on” position and wait for the unit to start up.
 Some furnaces can take several minutes before they resume functioning.

-Replace an air filter.
+Replace the air filter.

 A clogged air filter will stop a furnace from heating properly.
 Over time, an air filter can become clogged with dust, hair, or other household debris, making your furnace less efficient.
 As well, restricted airflow can cause the heat in the heat exchanger to continually increase.
 Every furnace has limit switches that activate when temperatures exceed a designated point, shutting down the furnace.
 To keep the unit functioning effectively, furnace air filters should be replaced every 1 to 3 months, regardless of any heating or airflow issues.

 To find the filter, locate the spot where air flows into the furnace when it is working.
 Slide the old filter out and examine the side for a model number and size so you know which replacement filter to buy.
-When replacing the filter, check the frame for an arrow mark, which indicates the direction the air is flowing.
+When changing the furnace filter, check the frame for an arrow mark, which indicates the direction the air is flowing.
 As you slide the new furnace filter into place, be sure to position the arrow so that it faces the furnace.

 Check the ignition sensor.